What to see on Isla Saona

 ,regionOfInterest=(2592,1728))

-I've designed the third day for you to enjoy the most elegant, cultural, and picturesque side of the British capital.
+I have designed the third day so that you can enjoy the most elegant, cultural and picturesque side of the British capital.

-Housed in an impressive Romanesque-Victorian building, the Natural History Museum is a sanctuary of science.
-Its dinosaur exhibitions and the skeleton of the enormous blue whale that presides over Hintze Hall make it a highly recommended experience for both its scientific value and its architecture.
+Located in an impressive Romanesque-Victorian building, the Natural History Museum is a sanctuary of science.
+Its dinosaur exhibitions and the skeleton of the huge blue whale that presides over the Hintze Hall make it a highly recommended experience both for its scientific value and for its architecture.

-Leave the museum and walk just 3 minutes towards the adjacent building on the same street (Exhibition Road).
+Leave the museum and walk just 3 minutes to the adjacent building on the same street (Exhibition Road).

 The V&A is the largest art and design museum in the world.
 Its collections span 5,000 years of human creativity, from classical sculptures to contemporary fashion.
-Its central courtyard is also one of the best spots in the city to relax.
+Its central courtyard is also one of the best corners of the city to rest.

-Upon leaving the museum, walk north along Exhibition Road until you reach Hyde Park in just 8 to 10 minutes.
+Upon leaving the museum, walk north along Exhibition Road until you reach Hyde Park in just 8 or 10 minutes.

-The true green lung of the city, Hyde Park, with its immensity and its famous boating lake (The Serpentine), the Princess Diana Memorial, and Speakers' Corner, is the ideal place to disconnect from the city noise and enjoy a stroll among swans and squirrels.
+The true green lung of the city, Hyde Park, with its vastness and its famous navigable lake (The Serpentine), the Diana, Princess of Wales Memorial and the Speakers' Corner, is the ideal place to disconnect from the noise of the city and enjoy a walk among swans and squirrels.

 Cross the park to the northwest or take the Central Line from Queensway to Notting Hill Gate (2 stops).

-Famous for its pastel-coloured houses and antique markets, Notting Hill is a neighbourhood globally known for the film of the same name.
-Strolling along Portobello Road is to be seduced by its bohemian and romantic atmosphere.
-For me, it's the most photogenic area of London.
+Famous for its pastel-toned houses and antique markets, Notting Hill is a neighbourhood world-renowned for the eponymous film.
+Walking along Portobello Road is to let yourself be seduced by its bohemian and romantic air.
+For me, it is the most photogenic area of London.

-Walk towards Kensington with a lovely stroll of about 15-20 minutes along Kensington Church Street.
+Walk towards Kensington with a beautiful stroll of about 15-20 minutes along Kensington Church Street.

-Known as the district of sophistication, Kensington, with its tree-lined streets housing embassies, royal residences (Kensington Palace), and some of the city's most select restaurants, is the perfect place for a quiet dinner in an environment of impeccable Georgian architecture.
+Known as the district of sophistication, Kensington, with its tree-lined streets that house embassies, royal residences (Kensington Palace) and some of the most select restaurants in the city, is the perfect place for a quiet dinner in an impeccable Georgian architectural setting.

 ,regionOfInterest=(2344,1601))